Mohammad-Nicke/OrangeFox-Recovery-A6plte/README.md

 [**Download Odin flashable Build #1**](https://github.com/Mohammad-Nicke/OrangeFox-Recovery-A6plte/releases/download/R11.0-B1/OrangeFox-R11.0-install_with_Odin.tar)

 > ⚠️ **IMPORTANT:** After flashing Build #1 with Odin, **it is strongly recommended to immediately update to the latest build** using the ZIP method (flash the newest `.zip` file from within OrangeFox itself).
 This ensures you have all the latest fixes and improvements.

 ---

+> 🕒 **Stay up to date!**
+> Check this page from time to time.
+If a new version is released, download and install it to keep your recovery current.

+---